hmltnbrn/classroom-library/README.md

 ---

-Feel free to use this as a stepping stone for learning React or as a base for something else!
+Feel free to use this as a stepping stone for learning React or as a base for something else.
 Let me know if there are any issues or if you have any questions.